srtakatsumi/srtakatsumi/readme.md

 # Who am I?

-I am a developer in training by Gama Academy, I acquired knowledge related to Innovation and Agile Methods.
+I am a developer graduated by Gama Academy, I acquired knowledge related to Innovation and Agile Methods.
 I still don't have experience as a developer, but
 I'm looking to further my career as a full-stack developer with skills like ReactJS, nodeJS, javascript, python and some github projects that were developed during the <a href="https://github.com/srtakatsumi/apresentacao.md/tree/main/cursos">courses</a>.

 I have 2 years of experience as an e-commerce assistant, which accompanies me having a broader view of how an e-commerce works, allowing me to see more clearly relevant improvements in its performance and practicality.
 In this way, I decided to choose my area change and I believe I can contribute more in this line of development.